 Management and Security powered by Landesk

-When you enroll mobile devices in Mobility Manager, you can perform actions to manage them, and also send software and configurations to the devices.
+When you enroll mobile devices in Mobility Manager, you can manage, configure, and send software to them from the Management Console.
 Agent settings allow you to deploy software, certificates, Exchange settings, and Wi-Fi credentials to devices.
-You can also require a passcode on the device or restrict what can be used on the device.
+You can also require a passcode on the device or restrict what applications can be used on the device.

 IMPORTANT: To manage mobile devices, you MUST have a CSA installed and configured, and you MUST configure a connection between Mobility Manager and an LDAP server.